TheBeachMaster/lwmqttbackend/README.md

 # Disclaimer
 - Make sure you are familiar with the License to which this software is distributed under
-- Maybe do'nt run this in production, it's for troubleshooting only.
+- Maybe don't run this in production, it's for troubleshooting only.